Popup YouTube Video

 Problem: AI models either omit VIEW entirely and generate slow substring loops, or get the clause ordering wrong.

 Solution: Use the clause order shown below.
 INTO names the source.
-The remaining clauses (PIECE, MATCH, FROM, SIZE, etc.) describe how to locate the window.
+The remaining clauses (MID, PIECE, MATCH, etc.) describe how to locate the window.

 Efficiency: No string copy occurs.
 For large files parsed line-by-line, this is orders of magnitude faster than building substrings in a loop.